-- Apply theories of conflict and conflict management to empirical cases. - Independently produce text in accordance with good academic practice, including proper citation technique and use of references - Summarize and present self-produced academic texts in a well-formulated and clear manner.
+- Apply theories of foreign policy to empirical cases. - Critically discuss and compare the explanatory power of different theories of foreign policy. - Independently produce text in accordance with good academic practice, including proper citation technique and use of references. - Summarize and present self-produced academic texts in a well-formulated and clear manner. - Plan and work collectively in a group. - Communicate clearly and proficiently in English both orally and in writing.